Quick Start

 Setup Anchor Provider

 Configure your Anchor provider and get your MXE program ID.
-This establishes the connection to Solana and identifies your encrypted computation program.
+This establishes the connection to Solana and identifies your confidential computation program.

 // Initialize Anchor provider from environment variables